kdb9520/terrier-core/doc/configure_retrieval.md

 1. a few query terms
 2. some different query terms

 Support for single-line topic files is provided by the SingleLineTRECQuery class.
 To use a topics file in this format, you must firstly set `trec.topics.parser=SingleLineTRECQuery`.
-The `batchretrieval` command has a handy `-s` command line argument that has the same effect:
+The `batchretrieve` command has a handy `-s` command line argument that has the same effect:

 	bin/terrier batchretrieve -s